BounceSecurity/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 - Most developers have had a bad experience with security people, being able to bridge this divide means being able to speak their language and provide them with realistic solutions.
 - Wherever possible, I'd like to provide a simple and ideal solution, like `$queryRaw`.
-- However, the ideal solution is not always possible and product security people will need to be ready to find alternatives and to choose their battles.
+- However, the ideal solution is not always possible and product security people will need to be ready to find alternatives, secure the alternatives, and to choose their battles.
 - This also means that automated scanning which doesn't understand this context will probably provide the wrong answer.